m-beau/NeuroPyxels/README.md

 # If SpikeGLX: slow the first time, then super fast
 onsets, offsets = get_npix_sync(dp, filt_key='highpass') # works for spikeGLX (extracted from .ap.bin file) and open-ephys (/events/..AP/TTL/timestamps.npy)
 # onsets/offsets are dictionnaries
-# keys: ids of sync channel where a TTL was detected,
+# keys: ids of sync channel where a TTL was detected (0,1,2... for spikeGLX, name of TTL folders in events/..AP for openephys),
 # values: times of up (onsets) or down (offsets) threshold crosses, in seconds.
 ```
 ### Preprocess binary data